safanabakk/ISGDA/README.md

 - Class Resolver==0.5.4
 - Scipy==1.13.1
 - Numpy==1.26.4

 # Content
-This repository includes the data (in data.zip) and source code (in src.zip) to produce scores using:
+This repository includes the data (general.zip, graph structures.zip, and embeddings.zip) and source code (in src.zip) to produce scores using:
 - Direct GDA ranking
 - BMA-based GDA ranking

+  # Content Details
+  - general.zip: has the MGI